Skip to main content

 • Students will be notified of their award through their my.tridenttech.edu email.

-• Borrower must not have an adverse credit history.
+• Not have an adverse credit history.

-• The student is a U.S. citizen or eligible non-citizen.
+• U.S. citizen or eligible non-citizen

-• The student meets satisfactory academic progress toward completing their program.
-TTC’s Satisfactory Academic Progress (SAP) policy
+• The student meets satisfactory academic progress toward completing their program (TTC’s Satisfactory Academic Progress (SAP) policy)

 • Interest begins accruing when the loan is disbursed.
 There is no grace period for the interest on PLUS loans.